Skip to main content

 • Research cited in industry standards or widely adopted technical specifications

 Stop wondering if your evidence is strong enough.
-Our platform gives you a clear readiness score with instant feedback on strengths, gaps, and specific suggestions to improve your application.
+Our platform gives you a clear readiness score with instant feedback on strengths, gaps, and specific improvements, before any human assessor sees it.